 These are people who can refer business to you.
-They might have services that complement yours, do similar work with smaller businesses or larger accounts, or work in a nearby territory.
+They might have products or services that complement your solutions, work with smaller businesses or larger accounts, or work in a nearby region.

-Most people will accept an invitation to connect that says "It looks like we work with similar types of clients.
+Most people will accept an invitation to connect that says, "It looks like we work with similar types of customers.
 Could we set up a call so I can learn more about your business and your ideal clients?
 I'd like to be able to refer people to you."